andrewsolomon/training.dancer.lpw.2011/slides/part1.md

 &raquo; Exercise 4: Template Toolkit
 =============================

-Now from the previous exercise you are generating HTML from within a script.
-For a small and simple HTML file that's ok, but if it gets any bigger it will be very difficult to read the script picking out the HTML from the Perl or vice versa.
+In the previous exercise you are generating HTML from within a script.
+For a small and simple web page that's ok, but if it gets any bigger it will be very difficult to read the script, picking out the HTML from the Perl or vice versa.

 This is what a Template is for - you can separate out the HTML into a different file with <i>directives</i> ``` [% date %] ``` and ``` [% time %] ```
 which will be filled in by the variables in the Perl script.

+In software architecture terms, we refer to the Template as the "View" and the script as the "Controller".

 Now,